 If underwriters are used in the sale of the notes, underwriters may acquire the notes for their own account and may resell the notes from time to time in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale.
 The notes may be offered to the public either through underwriting syndicates represented by one or more managing underwriters or directly by one or more firms acting as underwriters.
-We will name the underwriters for a particular underwritten offering of notes in the prospectus supplement relating to the offering, and if an underwriting syndicate is used, we will set forth the managing underwriter or underwriters on the cover of the prospectus supplement.
+We will name the underwriters for a particular underwritten offering of notes in the prospectus supplement relating to the offering, and if an underwriters on the cover of the prospectus supplement.
 Unless otherwise set forth in the prospectus supplement, the obligations of the underwriters or agents to purchase the notes will be subject to conditions, and the underwriters will be obligated to purchase all the notes if any are purchased.
 The initial public offering price and any discounts or concessions allowed or reallowed or paid to dealers may be changed from time to time.